lab-cosmo/atomistic-cookbook/examples/roy_gch/README.rst

 =========================================================

-This is an example of the construction of a generalized convex hull based on SOAP figures, for a dataset containing known (and hypothetical) polymorphs of 5-methyl-2-[(2-nitrophenyl)amino]-3-thiophenecabonitrile (ROY).
+This is an example of the construction of a generalized convex hull based on SOAP features, for a dataset containing known (and hypothetical) polymorphs of 5-methyl-2-[(2-nitrophenyl)amino]-3-thiophenecabonitrile (ROY).